Charleston, South Carolina 2026March 23 - 25, 2026

 Cardiology

-Outside of the office, Dr. T enjoys road cycling, getting lost in new cities, cocktail making, trying new foods, and playing and seeing live music.
+Outside of the office, Dr. T enjoys making up stories to tell his unimpressed cats, playing music at least an hour every day, getting lost in new cities, cocktail making, trying new foods, and seeing live music.

 Presentation Synopsis